rasullbe/rasullbe/README.md

 ### About Me

-I'm a self-taught full stack developer working mainly with C# / ASP.NET Core on the backend and Next.js / React / TypeScript on the frontend, with PostgreSQL as my database of choice.
+I'm a full stack developer working mainly with C# / ASP.NET Core on the backend and Next.js / React / TypeScript on the frontend, with PostgreSQL as my database of choice.

 I build full-cycle projects — from API and database design to production deployment with Docker and CI/CD.
 Along the way I've worked with JWT authentication, real-time features via SignalR, third-party API integrations, and multilingual interfaces.